Cooperative Baptist Fellowship

 The Cooperative Baptist Fellowship (CBF) is a Baptist Christian denomination in United States, established after the conservative resurgence within the Southern Baptist Convention.
 It is affiliated with the Baptist World Alliance, and headquartered in Decatur, Georgia.
 According to a census published in 2023, the CBF claimed 1,800 churches and 750,000 members.

 History

 The Cooperative Baptist Fellowship has its origins in a meeting in Atlanta in 1990 of a group of theologically moderate churches within the Southern Baptist Convention disagreeing about the control of the direction of the convention by fundamentalists, as well as the opposition to the ordination of women.
 The denomination was officially founded in 1991.

 By 1996, the fellowship had 1,400 churches and was still affiliated with the Southern Baptist Convention.
 In 1998, it began ordaining chaplains.

 In 2002, it officially left the Southern Baptist Convention and became a member of the Baptist World Alliance.
-By 2018, the Kentucky Baptist Convention within the Southern Baptist Convention proceeded with the disaffiliation of churches having a dual affiliation with the Cooperative Baptist Fellowship, due to a relaxation allowing hiring of non-executive LGBT staff.

 Since the first quarter of the 21st century, the Cooperative Baptist Fellowship officially partnered with the National Baptist Convention of America, similar to the American Baptist Churches USA and Progressive National Baptists fellowship agreement of 1970.